 It doesn’t get any more classic than roast chicken.
-This roast chicken with lemon and thyme is so succulent, juicy, and flavorful, you will be oohing and aahing at every bite.
+This Dutch Oven Chicken is so succulent, juicy, and flavorful, you will be oohing and aahing at every bite.
 I’m not kidding.
 Plus, it is so easy the prep only takes minutes.

 - 1 3 1/2 - 4 lb Whole Chicken